devuri/wpframework/docs/src/overview/is-it-wordpress.md

 Raydium is built as a the foundational micro-enhancement to WordPress, enhancing its core capabilities without altering its fundamental nature.
 Every project developed with Raydium remains a WordPress application at its core, benefiting from the extensive ecosystem, including themes, plugins, and the vast WordPress community.

 ### Enhanced but Familiar
 The administrative interface, theme customization options, plugin functionalities, and overall site management remain inherently WordPress.
-Raydium's enhancements work under the hood, providing a layer of sophistication and efficiency without distancing you from the familiar WordPress environment.
+Raydium's enhancements work under the hood, providing a layer of efficiency without distancing you from the familiar WordPress environment.

 ## Edge Cases and Considerations